ps-tuebingen-courses/pl1-lecture-notes/src/17-first-class-continuations/first-class-continuations.md

 case class ClosureV(f: Fun, env: Env) extends Value
 ```

 How do we represent values that represent continuations?
-Since we want to represent an object language continuation by a meta language
+Since we want to represent an object-language continuation by a meta-language
-continuation, we need to be able to wrap a meta language continuation as an object language value.
+continuation, we need to be able to wrap a meta-language continuation as an object-language value.
 This continuation will always accept
-some other object language value:
+some other object-language value:

 ```scala mdoc
 case class ContV(f: Value => Nothing) extends Value
 ```

 We also need a syntactic construct to apply continuations.
 One way to provide such a construct would be to add a new syntactic category
 of continuation application.
-We will instead do what Scheme and other languages also do: We overload the normal function applicaton
+We will instead do what Scheme and other languages also do: We overload the normal function-applicaton
 construct and also use it for application of continuations.

 This means that we will need a case distinction in our interpreter whether the function argument is a closure or a continuation.